panr/hugo-theme-hello-friend/README.md

 ---
 ## Features

-- Theming: **dark/light mode**, depending on your preferences (dark is default, but you can change it)
+- Theming: **dark/light mode**, depending on your system preferences
 - Great reading experience thanks to [**Inter UI font**](https://rsms.me/inter/), made by [Rasmus Andersson](https://rsms.me/about/)
 - Nice code highlighting thanks to [**PrismJS**](https://prismjs.com)
 - An easy way to modify the theme with Hugo tooling